tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The non-empty name of the client-facing server, i.e., the entity trusted to update the ECH configuration.
 This is used to correct misconfigured clients, as described in {{handle-server-response}}.
-Clients MUST ignore any `ECHConfig` structure with a `public_name` that fails validation.
-To validate, the client first attempts to parse `public_name` as an ASCII string containing only an "IPv4address", with syntax defined in {{RFC3986}}, Section 3.2.2.
-Validation fails if the "IPv4address" parse succeeds.
-Next, the client attempts to parse a dot-separated sequence of NR-LDH labels and A-labels, as defined in {{RFC5890}}, Section 2.3.2.1.
-Validation fails if this parse fails, or if the first or last character of `public_name` is a dot.
-Note that any `public_name` that passes this validation step is also a valid `HostName`, as defined in {{RFC6066}}, Section 3.
+Clients MUST ignore any `ECHConfig` structure with a `public_name` that begins or ends with an ASCII dot or cannot be parsed as a dot-separated sequence of LDH labels, as defined in {{RFC5890}}, Section 2.3.1.
+This validation procedure is incomplete; it incidentally rules out textual representations of IPv6 addresses (see {{RFC3986}}, Section 3.2.2), but it does not exclude IPv4 addresses in standard dotted-decimal or other non-standard notations such as octal and hexadecimal (see {{RFC3986}}, Section 7.4).
+If `public_name` contains an IPv4 or IPv6 literal, the client SHOULD ignore the `ECHConfig` to avoid sending a non-compliant "server_name" extension on the ClientHelloOuter (see {{RFC6066, Section 3}}).

 extensions
 : A list of extensions that the client must take into consideration when